 Students will have access to the same library services as any student attending St. Philip's College (SPC).
 Resources can be accessed in the St. Philip's College Center for Learning Resources (library) while the students are on the St. Philip's College campus, or through Internet access using the college's portal system - Alamo Colleges Educational Services (ACES) - or the College's website.
 In addition, students will have access to the library located at their respective high schools.
-The mission of the St. Philip's College Center for Learning Resources (CLR) is to provide an educational environment, which supports and enhances the instructional programs offered by the College, stimulates leadership, personal growth, and lifelong appreciation for learning while focusing on the importance of being responsible to a population rich in its ethnic, cultural, and socioeconomic diversity.
+The Library's mission is to develop and maintain a collection in a wide variety of formats, including electronic resources, document-delivery and other library services available to face-to-face, hybrid, and Distance Education learners and educators.
+The library strives to be responsive, professional, and sensitive to the needs of the diverse populations that St. Philip's College increasingly serves to include Distance Education and Campus-based full time and part-time students and educators.
 Resources are available for faculty and staff to enhance classroom instruction and meet the needs of students, faculty, staff, and administrators.

 The St. Philip's College Library has two locations.
 The main location is in the Center for Learning Resources (CLR) located at 1801 Martin Luther King Dr. The second location is at Southwest Campus, Building 1, located at 800 Quintana Rd.
 Both libraries feature quiet, comfortable study areas, including group and individual study rooms.
 They offer computers with Internet and software programs for student projects, email, and research.
 Scanners and printers are provided, as well as rooms for library instruction and media viewing.
-Students may also check out iPads for in-library use.
+Students may also check out laptops for in-library use.
 The Reference and Instruction librarians give tours and are available during operating hours for help with research and information literacy needs.

-The Library's collections include books, music, CDs and DVDs, all of which may be checked out, as well as numerous print periodicals and reference materials for in-library use.
+The Library's physical collections include books, music, CDs and DVDs, all of which may be checked out, as well as numerous print periodicals and reference materials for in-library use.
 If desired, videos may be viewed in the TV/DVD viewing room.

-The library's web site provides patrons with quick online access to books, articles, and other media through the St. Philip's College online library catalog and electronic databases.
-As these tools are webbased, students can easily access library holdings and resources through the library's web site.
+The library's web site provides patrons with quick online access to electronic resources such as e-books, articles, and other streaming media through the St. Philip's College online library catalog and electronic databases.

 Other resources found on the web site include general library information, the catalog of library holdings, library guides, and library-service request forms.
 St. Philip's College faculty may contact any Librarian or complete a request form to schedule bibliographic/library instruction.

 The following resources are available to all students:

 - Library Catalog

 - Electronic Databases

-InterLibrary Loan (ILL)
+- InterLibrary Loan (ILL)

+- TexShare Card

+- Individual Research Assistance

+- Ask Us (Email/Chat)

+- How to Videos

 - Links to Other Libraries